 What is the Scottish Welfare Fund?

-From 1 April 2013, changes to the Social Fund scheme meant that Crisis Loans for Living Expenses and Community Care Grants stopped.
-In their place is a new scheme called the Scottish Welfare Fund.
-It is being delivered by local Councils and provides two types of grant:
+From April 2013, changes to the Social Fund scheme meant that Crisis Loans for Living Expenses and Community Care Grants stopped.
+In their place the Scottish Welfare Fund is being delivered by councils and provides two types of grant:

 A Crisis Grant may help if you are in crisis because of a disaster like a fire or flood, or an emergency such as being robbed or burgled.
 It may help with costs that have arisen as a result of the disaster or emergency, to keep you and your family safe from harm.
 Usually you will be on benefits before you can get a Crisis Grant.